MarloHerbert/DBD_AFKFarm/README.md

 Works with the 2023 UI.
 Problems may occur if the UI is changed in DBD

-Hold ESC to end the programm.
+Hold ESC to end the program.